 In Autumn Oaks Caring Center, 13.27 Percentage of Patients

 This indicates the number of emergency room visits per 1,000 days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term residents that saw functional improvements, such as with activities of daily living.
-Higher levels of autonomy with activities of daily living typically correlates with higher quality rehabilitation.
+This tells you the percent of short-term care patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of independence with activities of daily living often correlates with higher quality rehabilitation services.

 - Fmc - Mountain Grove0.52 miles away1200 N Main Suite #2 Mountain Grove Missouri 65711Dialysis Stations: 12 (417) 926-0077